UDC-GAC/MARTA/README.md

 It could be interesting to analyze the deviation in performance of same code but varying `INIT_VAL`, `UPPER_BOUND` and `STEP`.
-Just given that little code and those variables, MARTA extracts information in form of decision tree regarding performance.
+Just given that little code and those variables or parameters, MARTA extracts information in form of decision tree regarding performance.
+This decision tree can give hints regarding how data should be distributed given a kernel.

 ## Getting started